brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 eel.start('main.html')
 ```

-This example imports eel, says where you files are and then starts the server passing the index page (page to display).
-When running the script, a chrome in app mode will appear and render the filename you passed in eel.start().
+This example imports eel, says where your files are and then starts the server passing the index page (page to display).
+When running the script, a chrome Window in app mode will appear and render the filename you passed in eel.start().
 Chrome app mode is the same as chrome with the URL and bookmarks bar hidden.

 If you do not have chrome installed, you will be asked what browser to open.
 The only difference when using this method is that you cannot control the initial size of the window.

 ![Hello World](/posts/python-gui-using-chrome/hello-world.png)

 ### App Options
-You can set some optional variables when staring the server.
+You can set some optional variables when starting the server.
 To do this, pass a dictionary object to assigned to options as an argument; for example:

 ```python
 my_options = {